 Finding work and hope through vocational beauty training

 Our international Beauty for a Better Life training program delivers free, high quality vocational beauty training to vulnerable people, especially women.

 Established in 2009, the program is designed to help women gain access to employment or create their own businesses.

-In 26 countries¹, we partner with 76 local non-profit organisations to deliver training through 109 centres.
+In 26 countries¹, we partner with 76 local non-profit organizations to deliver training through 109 centres.
 Together, we select candidates and develop training courses adapted to both participants’ needs and the local context, covering topics including hairdressing, make-up, manicure and beauty advice.
 Through these partnerships, the vocational beauty training program operates in countries including Brazil, China, Indonesia, Vietnam, Colombia, Argentina and Lebanon.

 ¹ Actions carried out outside the European Economic Area, as described on this page, are carried out within the framework of French applicable regulations.